RConsortium/S7/README.md

 )
 ```

-`new_class()` returns the class object, a constructor which you can use
+`new_class()` returns the class object, which is a constructor that you
-to create objects that are instances of that type:
+use to create instances of that class:

 ``` r
 x <- range(start = 1, end = 10)